 As you will learn later, you can also use SemQL expressions and conditions to format your results.
 For example, you might want to hide a field depending on the value of another field, or change the color of a field value depending on a complex condition.

-How to use SemQL expressions to format data
+Using SemQL expressions to format data.

-Create the form and the structure
+Create a form and its structure

 You will start this series of steps by creating a new form and its structure (tabs and containers).

-Set the Name to EmployeeBrowsingForm and click Finish.
+Set the Name to EmployeeBrowsingForm, and click Finish.

 Name: General